 For dinner, we went to an Amazon hosted family dinner to meet Brian's colleagues at "Palau Requesens".
 It was a beautiful place, with interesting food, fun company of others for the evening, and great way to end our time in Barcelona!

-"It is the biggest that existed in medieval Barcelona and belonged to Lluís de Requesens (1528-1576), a friend of king Felipe II and general governor of Flanders.
-The original construction dates back to the , sheltered by the Roman wall, but the current building comes from a renovation and extension undergone in the 15th century, when it became the general governor of Catalonia´s house, Galceran de Requesens (1400-1468).
-The and some (window with a vertical divider between window panes) have been preserved from the original building."
+"It is the biggest residential palace that existed in medieval Barcelona and belonged to Lluís de Requesens (1528-1576), a friend of king Felipe II and general governor of Flanders.
+The original construction dates back to the 13th century, sheltered by the Roman wall, but the current building comes from a renovation and extension undergone in the 15th century, when it became the general governor of Catalonia´s house, Galceran de Requesens (1400-1468).
+The Gothic structure and some ajimez windows (window with a vertical divider between window panes) have been preserved from the original building."
 LINK

 We said goodbye to a wonderful time exploring Barcelona, but looked forward to moving on in the morning to making memories Madrid!